-When the Center on Wrongful Convictions (CWC) opened in 1998, wrongful convictions were viewed as anomalies — rare exceptions to an otherwise well-oiled criminal justice machine.
+When the Center on Wrongful Convictions (CWC) launched in April 1999, wrongful convictions were viewed as anomalies — rare exceptions to an otherwise well-oiled criminal justice machine.
 Sadly, prisons and death rows around the country are populated by countless individuals who have been wrongly convicted: innocent people doing someone else's time.

-The Center receives approximately 200 inquiries a month from inmates around the country seeking our legal representation.
-Center faculty and staff attorneys, in partnership with outside pro bono attorneys and CWC students, review these requests and represent imprisoned clients with claims of actual innocence.
+The Center receives approximately over 3,000 inquiries a year from inmates around the country seeking our legal representation.
+Center faculty and staff attorneys, in partnership with outside pro bono attorneys, CWC students, and volunteers, review these requests and represent imprisoned clients with claims of actual innocence.
 Although the Center focuses primarily on post-conviction cases, occasionally CWC attorneys serve as co-counsel with experienced trial lawyers working pro bono, in the retrials of cases that have been reversed and remanded.
-CWC attorneys may prepare "friend of the court" briefs in the trial and appellate courts.
+CWC attorneys also prepare amicus ("friend of the court") briefs in the trial and appellate courts.
 The Center also has pioneered projects focused on representing wrongfully convicted youth and women — the first projects of their kind in the United States.

 - erroneous eyewitness identification